 Don't just check your credit card statement for your balance and payment information.
 Review the entire statement to verify your account activity.
 Report errors to your credit card issuer right away to prevent being held liable for charges you never made.

 Not Reading Your Credit Card Statements

-Don’t take for granted that your available credit is the same as the last time you checked your credit, especially if you last checked several days or weeks ago.
+Don’t take for granted that your available credit is the same as when you checked your credit, especially if you last checked several days or weeks ago.
 There’s a chance you forgot about some purchases, payment wasn’t applied correctly, or that your credit limit was lowered since you last checked.

 A quick phone call or tap on your smartphone app will quickly confirm that you have enough available credit for your purchase.
-Plus it saves you the embarrassment of having your credit card declined in the event that you don't have enough available credit.
+Plus, it saves you the embarrassment of having your credit card declined if that you don't have enough available credit.